Orphan Pages SEO

 Q: What are the SEO risks of temporary pages that are removed but not redirected?

 A: Temporary pages that become inaccessible without redirects create 404 errors that waste crawl budget and provide poor user experience.
-Always implement 301 redirects when removing temporary pages, directing users to the most relevant permanent content.
+Use 301 redirects when removing temporary pages, directing users to the most relevant permanent content.
 This practice preserves any link equity and prevents search engines from crawling non-existent content.

 Q: Can pagination create orphan pages on e-commerce sites?